-Hugo’s Place is a charming and rustic hostel offering beach bungalows and hammocks on the north side of Playa Blanca.
+Hugo’s Place is a charming and rustic hostel offering beach bungalows, camping chairs and hammocks on the north side of Playa Blanca.
 When we arrived we quickly learned that only one bungalow remained and three Argentinean girls were hotly debating over whether or not to take it.
 In a rare moment of telepathic communication, my fiancé and I exchanged a look and knew we simply had to have the last bungalow.
 Whipping out our inner New Yorkers, we pulled out 50,000 COP and snagged the room with the same intensity we use to hail a cab during rush hour in Manhattan.

 “A la Orden” or “At your Service.”